Who We Are

 When you see something that shows you problems you knew nothing about, you may expand your point of view.

-Halie is so happy to share her heart with Jacaranda Collective, and to create important work with good, smart, honest, beautiful people.
+Halie is so happy to share her heart with Jacaranda Collective, and to create important, innovative work with good, smart, honest, beautiful people.

 Madeline Pell has been a part of the Chicago theater community for the past seven years, earning her BFA in Acting at Roosevelt University's CCPA, and working at theaters like Lifeline Theatre, Ghostlight Ensemble, Artemesia Theatre, Waltzing Mechanics, Theatre Evolve, The Bridge, and Invictus Theatre.
 In 2015 she was awarded the Sarah Siddons Scholarship for her time at Roosevelt, where she worked with incredible directors such as Steve Scott, Keira Fromm, Michelle Shupe, and Kęstutis Nakas.
 Her most recent credits include Mrs. Whatsit in "A Wrinkle in Time" at Lifeline Theatre, and Gertrude Chiltern in "An Ideal Husband" with Ghostlight Ensemble.
 Madeline was also seen on the first season of FOX's The Exorcist, and has interned with both Oak Park Theatre and The Shakespeare Project of Chicago.